 South East Traffic Solution

-The South East Traffic Solution aims to help maintain the liveability of Sorell and the Southern Beaches by improving travel time reliability through a more efficient and safer road network.
+The South East Traffic Solution aims to help improve travel time reliability through a more efficient and safer road network between Hobart and Sorell and the Southern Beaches.

 Project | Timeframe |